-The third edition of the World Teenage Reporting Project invites teenage journalists to profile their peers -- or worthy adults -- who are champions having some success in the quest to save the planet.
+The third edition of the World Teenage Reporting Project invites teenage journalists to profile their peers — or adults and children they deem worthy — who are climate champions having some success in the quest to save the planet.

 Organized the Global Youth & News Media, the project launched on Earth Day 22 April 2021 with submissions possible through the start of the United Nations Climate Change Conference COP26 in November.
-We'll start showcasing the stories on 6 June, World Environment Day, and continue with two more installments until November.
+We started showcasing the first stories on 5 June, World Environment Day .

-Deadline for first showcase: 1 JUNE.
-Scroll down to find the assignment details.
+Scroll down to find the assignment details in English.

 Part of the goal of the World Teenage Reporting Project is to correct the prevailing image of teenagers worldwide as a problem of some kind.
 For all installments, the nonprofit educational news service News Decoder has acted as our main media partner.